raphaelrpl/eows/doc/authentication.md

 ## Overview

-The OAuth2 specification is a flexible framework standard that describes a set of grants for a client app to acquire an access token to authorize a request to API endpoint and use it to access protected resources. **OAuth 2.0 is not an authentication protocol.**
+The OAuth2 specification is a flexible framework standard that describes a set of grants for a client app to acquire an access token for API request authorization endpoint to protected resources. **OAuth 2.0 is not an authentication protocol**.
+This pattern defines four roles:

-- Resource owner (User) - Entity capable of granting access to some portion of their account;
+- **Resource owner (User)** - Entity capable of granting access to some portion of their account;
-- Resource Server (API Server) - Server that provides protected resources, capable of accepting, validating and responding request to protect resources using *access_tokens*;
+- **Resource Server (API Server)** - Server that provides protected resources, capable of accepting, validating and responding request to protect resources using *access_tokens*;
-- Client - Application making protected resource requests on behalf of the resource owner and with its authorization:
+- **Client** - Application making protected resource requests on behalf of the resource owner and with its authorization:
-  * Public - Represents clients that are cannot maintain the confidentiality of a *client_secret*.
+  * **Public** - Represents clients that are cannot maintain the confidentiality of a *client_secret*.
 In other words, the secret is not used for these apps (Mobile Apps and Javascripts apps).

-  * Confidential - Represents clients which have hability to maintain the confidentiality of the *client_secret*.
+  * **Confidential** - Represents clients which have hability to maintain the confidentiality of the *client_secret*.
 Typically, they are applications that the source code is not accessible to users. (web-apps)

-- Authorization Server - Server handler, issuing *access tokens* to the client after successfully authenticating the resource owner.
+- **Authorization Server** - Server handler, issuing *access tokens* to the client after successfully authenticating the resource owner.
 The user approves or denies the request.

 The OAuth2 concepts has multiple grant type implementations:

-- Authorization code grant
+- *Authorization code grant*
-- Implicit Grant
+- *Implicit Grant*
-- Resource Owner password Credentials Grant
+- *Resource Owner password Credentials Grant*
-- Client Credentials Grant
+- *Client Credentials Grant*

 **You don't need to implement all of these concepts**.
 In our scenario, both **Authorization code grant** and **Implicit Grant** works properly.
 We should be able to display them while creating a new application.